Liar, Liar (1993 film): Plot

 When older sister Chrissy tries to talk Kelly into dropping the case, Kelly confronts her with her knowledge of a secret that Chrissy herself has completely repressed her memories.
-Throughout her childhood and adolescence, Gil abused her, and switched his incestuous attentions to Kelly after Chrissy left home.
-As they are talking, Patrick becomes hysterically frightened after being left alone in the bathroom with Chrissy's husband Keith.
+Throughout her childhood and adolescence, Gil abused her and made her promise not to tell anyone (or her mother Mary), and switched his incestuous attentions to Kelly after Chrissy left home.
+As they are talking, Patrick becomes hysterically frightened after being left alone in the bathroom with Chrissy's husband Keith Berezuk.
 Shell-shocked, Chrissy realizes that not only was Kelly telling the truth, but that Patrick has also suffered at the hands of their father, which is where his fear of being locked in the bathroom stems from.

-After confronting her father, Chrissy defends her sister by telling the court of her own abuse, which parallels Kelly's account.
+After confronting her father for lying to her over the years, Chrissy defends her sister by telling the court of her own abuse, which parallels Kelly's account.
 The next day, Gil is convicted and sentenced to prison for 10 months and probation for two years.
-The judge apologizes to Kelly, stating that age is not a factor in determining honesty.
+The judge (including Susan Miori) apologizes to Kelly, stating that age is not a factor in determining honesty.
 He goes on to state that he wants a full investigation into Chrissy's allegations, and into Gil's relations with Nini and Patrick.
-While Mary and Nini are shocked and devastated at the situation, Kelly walks out with Chrissy and Patrick, relieved that she was finally believed.
+While Mary and Nini are shocked and devastated at the situation, Kelly walks out with Chrissy, Keith and Patrick, relieved that she was finally believed and is now estranged from her father, her mother and Nini.
+The film ends with Chrissy apologizing to Kelly outside the courthouse for leaving her and not taking her with her in the first place while the abuse escalated, and the two share an emotional and loving embrace.